rcorre/qmkfmt/README.md

 `qmkfmt` infers the number of rows from the number of lines in each `LAYOUT`.

+Bug reports, feature requests, and contributions are welcome!

 # Installation

 Pre-compiled binaries are available on the [releases page](https://github.com/rcorre/qmkfmt/releases).